hssnx/hassanshahir/content/projects/afghans.fr.md

 +++
-title = "Afghans.fr – A Community-as-a-Service Platform"
-date = 2025-05-20
+title = "Afghans.fr – Unifying the Afghan Diaspora in France" date = 2025-05-20
 +++